 This paper is about the spatial transformation of image processes.
-Spatial transformations are both ubiquitous and important in many aspects of image analysis: For example in neuroimaging the realignment of a time-series of scans from the same subject (correcting for movement) is necessary for voxel based analyses of time-dependent changes.
-This issue is of current interest in the analysis of functional MRI (fMRI) time-series.
-Inter-subject averaging, with change distribution analysis or statistical parametric mapping, requires the images to be transformed into some standard stereotactic space (e.g. Fox et al 1988; Friston et al 1991a).
+Spatial transformations are both ubiquitous and important in many aspects of image analysis.
+For example, in neuroimaging, the realignment of a time-series of scans from the same subject (correcting for movement) is necessary for voxel-based analyses of time-dependent changes.
+This issue is of current interest in the analysis of functional magnetic resonance imaging (fMRI) time-series.
+Intersubject averaging, with change distribution analysis or statistical parametric mapping, requires the images to be transformed into some standard stereotactic space [e.g., Fox et al., 1988; Friston et al., 1991a].
 Anatomical variability and structural changes due to pathology can be framed in terms of the transformations required to map the abnormal onto the normal.
-The interpretation of functional mapping studies often refers to some notion of normal anatomical variability (e.g. Steinmetz and Seitz 1991).
-This variability embodies neuroanatomical information of a probabilistic nature that is the focus of some important new brain mapping initiatives (e.g Mazziotta et al submitted)
+The interpretation of functional mapping studies often refers to some notion of normal anatomical variability [e.g., Steinmetz and Seitz, 1991].
+This variability embodies neuroanatomical information of a probabilistic nature that is the focus of some important new brain mapping initiatives [e.g., Mazziotta et al., submitted].

-Spatial transformations can be broadly classified into label based and non-label based.
-Label based techniques identify homologous spatial structures, features or landmarks in two images and finds the transformation that best superposes the labelled points.
-These transformations can be linear (e.g. Pelizzari et al 1988) or nonlinear [e.g. thin plate splines (Bookstein 1988)].
-Non-label based approaches identify a spatial transformation that minimizes some index of the difference between an object and a reference image, where both are treated as unlabelled continuous processes.
-Again these can be linear e.g. principal axes (Alpert et al 1990); image realignment (Woods et al 1992; Collins et al 1994, and see Lange 1994) or nonlinear e.g. plastic transformation (Friston et al 1991b) with some interesting developments using neural nets (Kosugi et al 1993).
+Spatial transformations can be broadly classified as label based and non-label based.
+Label-based techniques identify homologous spatial structures, features, or landmarks in two images and find the transformation that best superposes the labelled points.
+These transformations can be linear [e.g., Pelizzari et al., 1988] or nonlinear (e.g., thin plate splines [Bookstein, 1989]).
+Non-label-based approaches identify a spatial transformation that minimizes some index of the difference between an object and a reference image, where both are treated as unlabelled continuous processes.
+Again, these can be linear (e.g., principal axes [Alpert et al., 1990]; image realignment [Woods et al., 1992; Collins et al., 1994; and see Lange, 1994]) or nonlinear (e.g., plastic transformation [Friston et al., 1991b] with some interesting developments using neural nets [Kosugi et al., 1993].